JLF FIRM ARTICLES AND NEWS

 According to important statistics released by the U.S. Center for Disease Control and Prevention, there are approximately 173,040 unintentional deaths in America annually.
 This equates to 52.7 deaths per 100,000 people.
 In many cases, the families of people who are killed in accidents are entitled to compensation through a wrongful death claim.

 If you are like most people, you are not yet sure what a wrongful death is and whether you can file a claim for one.
-Fortunately, a California lawyer would be able to shed some light on this topic and determine whether you have the right to seek compensation.
-Losing a loved one is never easy, but working with a lawyer to hold the responsible party accountable can help you feel that justice has been done.
+Fortunately, a Riverside wrongful death attorney would be able to shed some light on this topic and determine whether you have the right to seek compensation.
+Losing a loved one is never easy but working with a lawyer to hold the responsible party accountable can help you feel that justice has been done.

 What Exactly is a Wrongful Death Claim?